Lynn Borden: Life and career

 Borden began her screen career in 1962 with an uncredited role as a party guest in the film Days of Wine and Roses.
 In 1965 she was cast as Barbara Baxter for the final season of Hazel.
 After the series ended in 1966 Borden appeared in other television programs, including The Fugitive, Get Smart, Fantasy Island and The Dick Van Dyke Show.
 She also starred and co-starred in films such as Bob & Carol & Ted & Alice, Frogs, Black Mama White Mama, Walking Tall, Dirty Mary Crazy Larry and Savannah Smiles.
 Borden retired in 2006, last appearing in the police procedural television series CSI: NY.

 Personal life

 Borden married Chris Borden in 1958.
 They divorced in 1963.
 Borden married Roger Brunelle in 1982, the marriage lasting until her death in 2015.

 Death

-Borden died in March 2015 after an extended illness in Encino, California, at the age of 77.
+Borden died on March 3, 2015 after an extended illness in Encino, California, at the age of 77.